3FLLC/DOOR_SERVER_SCRIPTS/DOS16BITEXE/README.md

-This folder contains 16bit DOS Door Games and Utilities.
+This folder contains 16bit DOS Door Games and Utilities.   :no_mobile_phones:

 Personally, I am using Rick Parrish's GAMESRV to host these on IdleUniverse.com Web Server.
 ```